haskell-servant/haskell-servant.github.io/tutorial/server.md

 them when using `Capture`, `QueryParam`, `QueryParams`, `MatrixParam`, `MatrixParams` and `Header` with your types.
-You will need `FromText` instances for server-side request handlers and `ToText` instances only when using *servant-client*, described in the section about deriving haskell functions to query an API.
+You will need `FromText` instances for server-side request handlers and `ToText` instances only when using *servant-client*, as described in the [section about deriving haskell functions to query an API](/tutorial/client.html).

 ## Using content-types with your data types